jschappel/FSM-Visualization/README.md

 # FSM-Visualization

-A FSM GUI built by Marco T. Morazan, Joshua Schappel, and Sachin Mahashabde
+A grapical visualization tool built by Marco T. Morazan, Joshua Schappel, and Sachin Mahashabde for classroom [automata theory](https://github.com/morazanm/fsm)

 (names in no particular order)